PoisotLab/ms_network_prediction/reviews.md

 > We have introduced the concept
 > of different interaction types earlier in the manuscript (~l.
 30) as well as
-> expanding on how network type (uni-, bi- k,) plays a role in the modeling
+> expanding on how network type (uni-, bi- k,) plays a role in the modelling
 > process (~l.
 480)

 **Lines 318-340:** There are few other models that connect networks/their structures